superoo7/superoo7.github.io/content/posts/tee-hee-analysis.md

 ```

 ## Step 8: Store the new post in long-term memory if significant enough
-The agent will only save the memory if it is significant enough (>=7), which means the memory needs to be at least _"Important event with potential long-term impact (omg my life will never be the same)"_.
+The agent will only save the memory if it is significant enough (≥7), which means the memory needs to be at least _“Important event with potential long-term impact (omg my life will never be the same)”_.

 ##  Step 9: Save the new post to the database
-Save the post onto database.
+Save the post to the database.

-The bot will only tweet if the tweet quality is >=3, which is _"Mildly interesting or slightly unusual event (eh, cool)"_
+The bot will only tweet if the tweet quality is ≥3, which is _“Mildly interesting or slightly unusual event (eh, cool)”_

 # Conclusion

-This appears to be one of the first practical implementations I've seen that interestingly combines TEEs with AI Agents.
+This appears to be one of the first practical implementations I’ve seen that interestingly combines TEEs with AI agents.
 Instead of using blockchain, Nous Research used hardware-based security (TEEs) to help prove their AI agent is autonomous.
-Their approach is quite practical - they used simple but effective engineering patterns, mixed different technologies (Python, Rust), and relied on hardware security that's already widely available.
-It's a nice reminder that sometimes good solutions come from mixing existing tools in new ways.
+Their approach is quite practical—they used simple but effective engineering patterns, mixed different technologies (Python, Rust), and relied on hardware security that’s already widely available.
+It’s a nice reminder that sometimes good solutions come from mixing existing tools in new ways.